class datetime – Represent a date and time

 The

-argument is optional and will be used to set the timezone of the resulting datetime.
-If not provided, the timezone (or lack thereof) will be inferred from thetime
+tzinfoargument is optional and will be used to set the timezone of the resulting datetime.
+If not provided, the timezone (or lack thereof) will be inferred from thetimeargument.

 - month